JBrinco/Pomodoro/README.md

 # Setup

-You need to put the notification.ogg file in ~/.config.
+You need to create a ~/.config/pomodoro directory.
+Move notification.ogg there.
 For convenience, remove the .sh from the script and add it to your PATH.

 # How to use